nus-cs2113-AY2021S1/tp/docs/UserGuide.md

 Erreicht den Hof mit Mühe und Not;
 In seinen Armen das Kind war tot. end
+Please indicate the date you want to continue with this writing by keying the date in the format "dd/MM/yyyy" 01/12/2020
 This Poem, Der Erlkönig has been added
 Done!
 We have added your writing to our storage!
 You can type "stats" for future reference!
 ```